 There is a Court that has issued a ruling interpreting Ohio Revised Code 2323.44 as it relates to subrogation.
 The Court of Appeals affirmed there was no ambiguity in the Farmers’ insurance policy.
 Remember, language in the policy and notice to all parties matters.

-The home explosion, and subsequent fire, killed the defendant and damaged the insured’s home.
-The insured’s home was damaged beyond repair and had to be torn down.
-After a two and a half day jury trial, the jury returned a verdict in favor of our client, the insured, and against...
+The explosion and subsequent fire, killed the defendant and damaged the plaintiff's home.
+The plaintiff's home was damaged beyond repair and had to be torn down.
+After a two and a half day jury trial, the jury returned a verdict in favor of the plaintiff and against the defendant.

 An insured had a grain storage and elevator system installed at their ranch by an engineering company that supposedly had considerable experience in constructing and designing such systems.
 Keis George discovered the company failed to design and construct the system within industry standards and regulations, leading to a construction defect...